by Andrea M. Darcy

 Psychopathy is the trait that is the least treatable.
 Psychopathy in often part of antisocial personality disorder.
 A personality disorder is an entrenched, lifelong way of seeing the world that is thought unchangeable.
 The best hope is to control the trait of psychopathy with reward and positive reinforcement.

 Do you suspect that someone you know has dark triad traits?

 Are you in a relationship or working with someone you think has dark triad traits?
 The best thing you can do is to stop focussing on if they will seek help, and find a talk therapist for yourself.
 Those with dark triad traits can leave you with little to no self-esteem.
 Therapy can help you remember who you are, and the power you have to take care of yourself.

 Has a relationship with someone you fear has dark triad traits left you with mental health issues?
 Harley Therapy is renowned for connecting you with some of the best therapists in London.
 Not in London or even the UK?
-Our new sister site harleytherapy.com can see you talking to a Skype or phone therapist as soon as tomorrow!
+Our sister site harleytherapy.com can help you find accredited online or phone therapist as soon as tomorrow!